strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/aws-sns.md

 ### Prerequisites {#prerequisites}

 The Amazon SNS connector requires Mendix Studio Pro 9.24.2 or above.

-To authenticate with Amazon Web Service (AWS), you must also install and configure version 3.2.0 or higher of the [AWS authentication connector](https://marketplace.mendix.com/link/component/120333).
+To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication Connector version 3.2.0 or higher](https://marketplace.mendix.com/link/component/120333).
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/modules/aws/aws-authentication/).

 {{% alert color="info" %}}
 Ensure that the AWS user account used for authentication has the appropriate permissions to access the SNS service in AWS.